Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 Converting an Existing Account into Sub-Account

-To convert the existing account in a subaccount, follow the instructions that are stated below:
+To convert the existing account into a subaccount, follow the instructions that are stated below:

 • Press the gear icon.
 Then the Chart of Accounts will be open in the Settings.

-• Now search for the account which you want to convert and then use the arrow to the right to select the Edit option.
+• Now search for the account that you want to convert and then use the arrow to the right to select the Edit option.

 • Select a parent account for this by checking the box that says “Is sub-account.